Vadskye/Rise/docs/standard_effects.md

     * Enemies in small radius from self: medium damage
   * Finisher:
     * Med range: low damage, r2 debuff condition if lose HP
-    * Med cone from self: r2 debuff condition if no resistances
+    * Med cone from self: r2 debuff condition if no resistances + crit effect
-    * Med line, 10' wide, from self: r2 debuff condition if no resistances
+    * Med line, 10' wide, from self: r2 debuff condition if no resistances + crit effect
-    * Enemies in Small radius from self: r2 debuff condition if no resistances
+    * Enemies in Small radius from self: r2 debuff condition if no resistances + crit effect

 ### Higher rank specific examples